Katze-942/mouse-db.json/md/EN/DOCUMENTATION_EN.md

 - `db.subtract` - `db.remove`
 ## Initializing a class table:
 If you are working with the same key, it will be much more productive to initialize the class with this key and already work with it.

-***Reference: After each function call, it doesn't matter if it's `db.set`, or `db.has`, always creates a new instance of the class with the key.
-This may not always be productive, so you can manually create an instance of the class and interact with it.***
 ### Example:
 ```js
 const db = require("quick.db");